Engee documentation

 Details

-The array of operating frequencies of the antenna array element in the form of a vector-string on of increasing real values.
-The element has no response outside the frequency range given by the minimum and maximum elements of this vector.
+Array of operating frequencies of the antenna array element in the form of a vector string on increasing actual values.
+The element has no response beyond the frequency range specified by the minimum and maximum elements of this vector.

 Dependencies